avi1299/face_recognition_system/README.md

 OS Requirement :- Ubuntu

-To run the model, first clone the repository
+To run the model, first clone the repository by typing the command in git bash.
 ```
 git clone https://github.com/avi1299/face_recognition_system.git

 ```
+Alternatively, you can download the code as .zip and extract the file.

 Shift to the cloned directory

 ```
-cd face-recognition-attendance-system
+cd face_recognition_system
 ```

 To install the requirements, run the following command: